MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-native/text-input.md

 - “Label, value, text field, double tap to edit”  (value entered)
 - “Label, placeholder, text field, double tap to edit” (placeholder)
 - “Label, text field, double tap to edit”  (no placeholder or value)
-- "text field" or "editbox" is sometimes announced prior to "adjustable", picker item or other controls.
+- "text field" or "edit box" is sometimes announced prior to "adjustable", picker item or other controls.
 - Announcement for disabled is "dimmed"

 ## Android